 The second festival was called Pomona.
 Pomona was the Roman goddess of fruit and trees, and the symbol of Pomona was the apple.
 Most historians believe this explains our Halloween tradition of “bobbing for apples.”

 In 609 AD, Pope Gregory III added the custom of praying for the dead to the festival.
 November 1st was designated as the time to honor saints and martyrs.
 This was known as All Saints Day.
 All Saints Day became known as All Hallows (from Middle English word, Alholowmesse, meaning All Saints’ Day).
 The day before All Hallows people continued to celebrate the Celtic tradition of Samhain.
-This became known as Hallows Eve.
-Hallows Eve eventually became Hallows Evening.
+This became known as All Hallows Eve.
+All Hallows Eve eventually became Hallows Evening.
 Hallows Evening eventually became Halloween.

 Over time, Halloween became a night where children wear costumes and “trick or treat” for candy.